KALYDECO® Results

 Safety

-Safety is the evaluation of all side effects that occur during a study.
+Safety includes the evaluation of all side effects that occur during a study.

 CF respiratory symptoms